ap4y/ap4y_me/content/blog/gentoo-on-zfs-encrypted-root-with-efi-stub.md

 +++
-title = "Gentoo ZFS encrypted root with EFI stub" date = 2020-06-08
+title = "Gentoo on ZFS encrypted root with EFI stub" date = 2020-06-08
 +++